lbryio/lbry.com/content/faq/buy-sell-bittrex.md

 ---
-title: How to buy and sell LBC on an exchange
+title: Buying and selling LBC on exchanges
 category: getstarted
 ---
 This guide is meant for informational purposes only and is not financial advice.